How Much Does It Cost to Open a Restaurant? [Restaurant Startup Costs]

 Restaurant Business Plan Template

 Use this restaurant startup costs checklist to get you going as you begin budgeting for your new project.

+One of the most important decisions you’ll have to make when opening your restaurant will be its location.
 Generally speaking, it's wise to spend the money on a better location that has good foot traffic, rather than have to rely solely on marketing to drive guests into your restaurant.

 Depending on your concept, you might also be in a position to consider a few different options: